 Cadi Klein immigrated from Krojanke, Germany in 1881 and found employment in a Cartage clothing store owned by his uncle, A. H. Goldstein.
-After working for his uncle eight years, Klein took over management of the Model Clothing Company in Joplin as Goldstein’s partner.
-Eventually he purchased his uncles interest and became sole owner of the firm.
-Known for more that his successful clothing store, klein played a significant role in Joplin’s Jewish community.
+After working for his uncle for eight years, Klein took over management of the Model Clothing Company in Joplin as Goldstein’s partner.
+Eventually he purchased his uncle’s interest and became sole owner of the firm.
+Known for more than his successful clothing store, Klein played a significant role in Joplin’s Jewish community.
 He was instrumental in the organization of the United Hebrew Congregation, serving as Vice-President on the first board of officers in 1916, Klein and other members of the United Hebrew Congregation’s building committee retained architect Austin Allen to design the majestic and unique synagogue that still stands today at 702 South Sergeant.

 Only a short distance from the synagogue he helped establish stands Klein’s home.
 It is an excellent example of Victorian architecture, built in the 1890’s the house features many unique and handsome architectural details, but the corner fireplace is especially appealing with its raised classic figure tiles.
 The tile in the top corner is a portrait of Michelangelo.
 This outstanding example is similar to one designed by Isaac Broome, prominent 19th century American ceramic sculpture

 Clara Berlowitz Klein was also born in Germany.
 As a member of the United Hebrew Congregation, Mrs. Klein was one of the presidents of its Ladies’ Aid Society and for many years taught Sunday school.